htadwilliams/Glue/readme.md

-# Keyboard remapping and macroing tool for Windows written in C#.
+# Keyboard remapping and macroing tool for Windows.

 WARNING: This globally hooks keyboard/mouse input and logs to file if DEBUG mode is enabled.
 Don't run in DEBUG mode if you don't want your keys logged!

 Originally written in C++ and used to play EverQuest for over 10 years, this a rewrite in C# including low-level keyboard and mouse hooks (with lots of native windows API calls).

-Better than placing a stack of nickels on keys, or using an oscillating desk fan to hit a button repeatedly!
+Better than placing a stack of nickels on keys, or using an oscillating desk fan to hit a button repeatedly.

 # Usage